 What is biodiesel?

-From the word bio we refer to the meaning of organic mass obtained from plants and animals.
-Fat like matter which is obtained as oil from seeds of crops and fatty stuff from animals are called bio materials and this type of materials are used to produce a diesel form of fuel and in overall the so obtained fuel is called biodiesel.
-It is simple to make biodiesel in laboratory.
+From the word bio, we refer to the meaning of organic mass obtained from plants and animals.
+Fat like matter which is obtained as oil from seeds of crops and fatty stuff from animals are called biomaterials and this type of materials are used to produce a diesel form of fuel and in overall, the so obtained fuel is called biodiesel.
+It is simple to make biodiesel in the laboratory.

-In case of it properties it is much more near to blended diesel obtained from crude petroleum.
-The word biodiesel became much valuable, when concerned with alternative energy sources.
-As per the European council by 2020 it made decision to bring effort to use 10% of biofuels in automobile fuel system.
+In case of its properties, it is much more near to blended diesel obtained from crude petroleum.
+The word biodiesel became much valuable when concerned with alternative energy sources.
+As per the European Council by 2020 it made the decision to bring the effort to use 10% of biofuels in automobile fuel system.

 How to make biodiesel

 The raw materials are any vegetable oil mostly is soya bean, mustard, jojoba, and coconut.
 The second ingredient is potassium hydroxide or sodium hydroxide whatever, and the last is methanol.